Be Involved

 IMG_8414.JPG

-Other Teams include: Finance, Youth Ministry Team, Health Ministries, Caring Visitors, Memorials, Furnishings, Visual Arts, Technology Team, Personnel, Development, Membership Review, and Campsite team.
+Our Teams offer other ways to contribute to the life of the church and include the Youth Ministry Team, Health Ministries, Caring Visitors, Memorials, Furnishings, Visual Arts, Livestreaming, Membership Review, and the YAHS (Young At Hearts) Luncheon team.

 In the Community